lowczarc/lancelot.life/README.md

 My personnal website written in Rust 🦀 from scratch

 ### Usage
-You need launch a mysql server first and define `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_DATABASE` environnement variables.
+You need launch a postgresql server first and define `DATABASE_URL` and `PORT` environnement variables.

 Then lauch
 ```rust
 cargo run --release
 ```
-and the server will be listening on http://localhost:5432 😄
+and the server will be listening on the port set in the environnement `PORT` 😄

 ### TODO: